Enforce authorization policies

 RBAC: access denied

-$ # This works as we're explicitly allowing GET requests from the sleep pod
+$ # This works as we're explicitly allowing GET requests from the curl pod

 <title>Simple Bookstore App</title>